Support

 The University of Reading has a policy of equal access and encourages all students to consider studying abroad.
 We will work with partner institutions to try to ensure that their Study Abroad Programme is accessible to everyone, where possible.

-Students should enquire and apply via the Erasmus & Study Abroad Office studyabroad@reading.ac.uk ) who will work with potential applicants and the Disability Advisory Service to complete and submit any application for funds.
+If you are registered with the University of Reading Disability Advisory Service and you are studying abroad then Turing SEND funding might available (upon application) to help contribute towards the additional costs which might be incurred or for additional support where DSA funding might be lost due to studying abroad.
+Students should enquire and apply via the Study Abroad Office studyabroad@reading.ac.uk ) who will work with potential applicants and the Disability Advisory Service to complete and submit any application for funds.

 Julia Boorman Award